-I am happy to say that after so long there is now another Filipino restaurant her in Berlin.
-In the past it was only Pan in Prenzlauerberg, but now we have Pinoy in Charlottenburg.
+I am happy to say that after so long there is now another Filipino restaurant here in Berlin.
+In the past, it was only Pan in Prenzlauerberg, but now we have Pinoy in Charlottenburg.
 The location is only 9 minutes by car from the Philippine Embassy and they serve pork, which is so essential to Filipino cuisine.

-I liked the interior deign of the small restaurant.
-They used a lot of wood and warm colours.
+I liked the interior design of the small restaurant.
+They used a lot of wood and warm colors.
 The style was modern and there were lots of orchids greeting us when we entered.
 I thought it was a nice touch for that warm tropical feel.
 I also loved the stunning triptych of the Banaue Rice Terraces on the wall.

 The food was delicious and there was a great variety.
 I liked the crispy para (crispy pork knuckle which is similar to the German Schweinshaxe.
 It is a must to take it with the sweet soya and vinegar sauce.

 I was also delighted that they serve breakfast -silogs.
 Tapsilog, longsilog, etc are a typical Filipino breakfast.
 The reason why they are called that way is because it is a combination of the dishes elements’ names.
 For example, below was a longsilog which is for LONGganisa (a type of sweet sausage) + SInangag (garlic fried rice) + itLOG (egg).
 I haven’t had longganisa in so long and I would love to go back and try their tapsilog which is the same thing but with Tapa instead of the sausage.
 Tapa is beef cured pinoy-style.

 We ordered fried rice (Filipinos eat a lot of rice!) not knowing that it would come with a breaded chicken breast.
 It was not anything fantastic, and I would recommend ordering the garlic rice instead next time.
 The garlic rice was super garlicky and yummy.